 Q&A: Reform of EU farm policy

-The European Union has announced plans to reform its Common Agricultural Policy.
+The European Union is negotiating a major reform of its Common Agricultural Policy.

-The programme is the most expensive scheme in the EU - accounting for nearly half its annual budget - and one of the most controversial.
+The programme is the most expensive scheme in the EU - accounting for more than 40% of its annual budget - and one of the most controversial.

-However, the reforms seemed to satisfy nobody.
-Political parties of all shades, farmers' unions, environmental campaigners and taxpayer groups all lined up to say the reforms went either the wrong way, or not far enough.
+Political parties of all shades, farmers' unions, environmental campaigners and taxpayer groups have all voiced concern about the reforms.

 What is the CAP?

 Agriculture has been one of the flagship areas of European collaboration since the early days of the European Community.

 In negotiations on the creation of a Common Market, France insisted on a system of agricultural subsidies as its price for agreeing to free trade in industrial goods.

 The CAP began operating in 1962, with the Community intervening to buy farm output when the market price fell below an agreed target level.

 This helped reduce Europe's reliance on imported food but led before long to over-production, and the creation of "mountains" and "lakes" of surplus food and drink.